Nicolas-Richard/Digit-Recognition---Kaggle-Challenge/README.md

 Adjusting this classfier using the regular options
 ---------------------------------------------------

 Before moving on to other classifiers, I wanted to check the different options of KNN.
 To do so, I have a look at the documentation (http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).
-And quickly realize that some options affect **easy to understand parameters**, so I decide to try these two ones. **Weights, distance, and number of neighbors considered**.
+And quickly realize that some options affect **easy to understand parameters**, so I decide to try these 3 ones. **Weights, distance, and number of neighbors considered**.

 #### Weights